 I did, indeed, say that, and I also accept it.
 But here, I still have some letters for Semjase, also from children.
-I don’t think that you should give any response to them; rather, they are simply addressed to you, in order to thank you and to greet you.
+I do not think that you should give any response to them; rather, they are simply addressed to you, in order to thank you and to greet you.
 If you will receive them?

 事實上，我的確那樣說過，而且我也接受。但這裡我還有一些給 Semjase 的信，也是孩子們寫的。我覺得這些信妳都不用回；它們只是給妳的感謝和問候的信。妳願意收下它們嗎？